christopher-kleine/slt/README.md

 Aside from that there are some functions for numbers:

+- `Above`: Check if a Number is above a certain value.
+[Closure]
+- `Below`: Check if a Number is below a certain value.
+[Closure]
 - `Between`: Check if Number is between two values.
-[Curried Function]
+[Closure]
+- `DividableBy`: Check if a Number is dividable by a certain value.
+[Closure]
+- `NotDividableBy`: Check if a Number is not dividable by a certain value.
+[Closure]
 - `Even`: Check if an Integer is dividable by 2.
-- `Greater`: Check if a Number is greater than a certain value.
-[Curried Function]
-- `Less`: Check if a Number is below a certain value.
-[Curried Function]
+[Alias for DividableBy(2)]
 - `Odd`: Check if an Integer is NOT dividable by 2.
+[Alias for NotDividableBy(2)]
+- `Sum`: Calculates the sum of all entries in a numeric slice.
+- `Mean / Avg`: Calculates the mean of all entries in a numeric slice.
+- `Median`: Calculates the median of all entries in a numeric slice.

 ## Examples